janesmith73/product-docs/CONTRIBUTING.md

 ### Navigate to the file you wish to edit

-Starting from the emnify Documentation [document root](https://github.com/EMnify/product-docs/tree/main/docs) directory, find the file you wish to edit.
+Starting from the emnify Documentation [document root](https://github.com/EMnify/product-docs/tree/main/docs) folder, find the file you wish to edit.

 ![github-select-edit](https://user-images.githubusercontent.com/49970529/215493212-f4694f5a-7d7f-4d65-a77d-761225d9a3e4.png)